MEI travel banner

 No one wants to waste money on a cruise and spend on things that just aren’t worth it.
 However, if you want to have the best cruise experience possible, there are definitely some things worth splurging on.

 After the year we’ve had, you may want to make the most of your next cruise vacation!
-In this post, I’ll share the top 10 add-ons, extras or splurges that are worth it on a cruise.
+In this post, I’ll share the top 15 add-ons, extras or splurges that are worth it on a cruise.

-10 Things that Cost Extra on a Cruise that Are Worth It
+15 Things that Cost Extra on a Cruise that Are Worth It

-1. Balcony cabin
+1. Balcony Cabin

 cruise ship balcony an extra that's worth it